 What is Financial Aid?

-Scholarships are funds donated to a student who meets certain requirements.
-Requirements may include gender, background, ethnicity, financial need, or minimum GPA.
+Scholarships are funds donated to a student who meets certain criteria.
+Requirements vary based on the award.
+Most are based on academic success, but may range from need to demographic information.
 These funds do not have to be repaid.

 Grants are funds that are generally given by individuals or non-profit organizations.
 Grants are usually given to fund a project or an endeavor and the recipient may have to provide progress reports or an overall report upon completion.
 The recipient does not have to repay these funds.
 Need-based grants are offered at the federal, state, and institutional level.
 Federal grants include the Pell Grant and the Supplemental Education Opportunity Grant.
 The state of Maryland also offers a variety of need-based grants for students.
 At the institutional level, St. Mary’s offers grants to students who demonstrate financial aid.